 \section{Conclusion}

 In this work we introduced \algorithm, a novel mixed diffusion model combining DDPM and D3PM for object based 3D indoor scene synthesis.
-This formulation circumvents the need of adopting vector representation of semantic labels in the continuous domain as done in prior works.
+This formulation circumvents the need of adopting one-hot representations of semantic labels in the continuous domain as done in prior works.
 We designed a denoising architecture that has a time-variant transformer decoder backbone and outputs predictions separately for discrete semantic attributes and continuous geometric attributes.
-We proposed a unique corruption-and-masking strategy to conduct scene completion and furniture arrangement without the need to re-train our models.
+We proposed a corruption-and-masking strategy to conduct scene completion and furniture arrangement without the need to re-train our models.
 We provided extensive experimental evaluation using common benchmarks against state-of-the-art autoregressive and diffusion models.
-The results show a clear advantage of our approach over the state of the art with or without partial constraints.
+The results show a clear advantage of our approach over the state-of-the-art with or without partial constraints.
 We also presented ablation studies supporting our design of the mixed diffusion framework as well as the denoising architecture.